Almost mathematics of pointed symmetric monoidal model categories by Smith ideal theory: Introduction

 \section{Introduction}

-Almost mathematics is firstly introduced by Faltings~\cite{Faltings}, proving almost purity in his article.
-Gabber and Ramero~\cite{GR} provided a detailed foundation of almost mathematics; they called it almost ring theory: almost modules, almost algebras, and almost homotopy algebras.
-Let $V$ be a unital commutative ring with an idempotent ideal $I$ of $V$.
-A $V$-module $M$ is said to be almost $I$-zero (or simply, almost zero) if $M$ is killed by $I$, and almost mathematics is a theory of algebra working by localizing the category of $V$-modules by the Serre subcategory of almost zero modules.
+Faltings~\cite{Faltings} first introduced the theory of almost mathematics to apply $p$-adic Hodge theory, and subsequently, Gabber and Ramero~\cite{GR} developed the theory of algebra within this framework.
+In their terminology, the theory includes almost ring theory, almost modules, almost algebras, and almost homotopy algebras.
+Building on Gabber and Ramero's work, almost mathematics is formulated by localizing an abelian category of modules at almost isomorphisms: let $V$ be a unital commutative ring with an idempotent ideal $\mathfrak{m}$ of $V$.
+A $V$-module $M$ is defined to be {\it almost zero} if it is annihilated by $\mathfrak{m}$, and almost mathematics is an algebraic theory constructed by localizing the category of $V$-modules with respect to the Serre subcategory of almost zero modules. {\it Almost isomorphisms} are morphisms whose kernels and cokernels are both almost zero.
+In the localized category, module objects are referred to {\it as almost modules} , while algebra objects are called {\it almost algebras}.

-Independently, Quillen considered linear algebra over non-unital rings, the same as almost mathematics in his unpublished note~\cite{Q}: Almost mathematics in Quillen~\cite{Q} is characterized as bilocalization (both localization and colocalization) of an abelian category of modules. \begin{theorem}(\cite{Q} Proposition 6.5) Let $V$ be a commutative ring with a multiplicative unit.
-There is a one-to-one correspondence between Serre subcategories $\mathcal{S}$ of $\Mod_V$ which the localization $F:\Mod_V \to \Mod_V/\mathcal{S} $ is also a colocalization, and idempotent ideals of $V$. \end{theorem}
+Independently, in an unpublished note~\cite{Q}, Quillen considered the same theory of almost mathematics as linear algebra over non-unital rings.
+He characterized it as a bilocalization, that is, both a localization and a colocalization, of abelian categories of modules.
+Further, Quillen proved the following one-to-one correspondence between idempotent ideals and reflexive bilocalization functors. \begin{theorem}(\cite{Q} Proposition 6.5) Let $V$ be a commutative ring with a multiplicative unit.
+There is a one-to-one correspondence between idempotent ideals of $V$ and Serre subcategories $\mathcal{S}$ of $\Mod_V$ for which the localization $F:\Mod_V \to \Mod_V/\mathcal{S} $ is also a colocalization. \end{theorem}

-This article aims to prove a symmetric monoidal model categorical analogue of Theorem~\ref{QuillenTh}.
-To introduce a theory of idempotent ideals for model categories, we use the theory of Smith ideals~Hovey~\cite{Smith-ideals}.
-In the theory of algebra, a two-sided ideal of a ring can be defined to be a kernel of some ring homomorphism.
-We can interpret that Smith ideals theory is based on the correspondence between two-sided ideals of rings and kernels of ring homomorphisms (See~Hovey~\cite[Section 1]{Smith-ideals}).
+The purpose of this article is to establish a theory of almost mathematics for symmetric monoidal model categories and to prove a monoidal categorical analogue of Theorem~\ref{QuillenTh}.
+Namely, using the commutative Smith ideal theory developed by Hovey~\cite{Smith-ideals} and White--Yau~\cite{WY2024}, we introduce homotopy analogues of idempotent ideals and almost isomorphisms, which we refer to as homotopically idempotent Smith ideals and almost weak equivalences.
+The main result of this paper are summarized in Theorem~\ref{theoremA}. \begin{althm} Let $\mathcal{M}$ be a pointed symmetric monoidal model category with a monoidal unit object $V$, and let $j: I \to V$ be a homotopically idempotent commutative Smith ideal.
+Then the internal-hom functor

+is equivalent to the Bousfield bilocalization functor with respect to almost weak equivalences. \end{althm} Since $\Map_{\mathcal{M}}(\tilde{I},\, -)$ is a right Quillen functor, this theorem shows that the Bousfield localization with respect to almost weak equivalences is both a left and a right Quillen functor.